 Accuracy Level∼Reference Class+Calculator+1|id+1|Family Scenario

 This approach allowed us to estimate thresholds (intercepts) and regression coefficients that capture how different reference classes affect the likelihood of achieving higher accuracy categories.
 For each comparison, we provide posterior odds ratios (OR) and their 95% CIs.
 This approach allows the estimation of threshold parameters and regression coefficients that characterize how changes in predictor variables (such as the reference class: kWh, percentage, or USD) relate to probabilities of being in each accuracy category.
 Specifically, we used a cumulative logit link function to model the ordered accuracy outcome, and we specified weakly informative priors for the regression coefficients (normal distributions with mean 0 and standard deviation of 1) and for the cutpoints (normal distributions with a mean of zero and a standard deviation of 4.0).
 The approach can be used to estimate threshold parameters and regression coefficients that characterize how changes in predictor variables (such as the reference class: kWh, percentage, or USD) relate to probabilities of being in each accuracy category.
+The same approach has been used in the context of x (reference) and y (reference).